Zazzzles/react-grid-navigator/README.md

 `FocusProvider.addCellFocusEvent(cellName, function)`

-This method is fired when a specific cell receives focus
+This method is fired when a specific cell receives focus.
+This is useful for cases where we want to trigger things like a sidebar opening

 `FocusProvider.addCellBlurEvent(cellName, function)`